-Our partitioning configuration is described as fol-lows.
-We divide a given network into several areas, but areas for working and protection subpaths are different.
-Areas for the working subpaths are called working areas.
+Our partitioning configuration is described as follows.
+We also divide a given network into several areas, but areas for working and protection sub-paths are different.
+Areas for the working subpaths are called as working areas.
 Working areas are separated.
 Areas for protection sub-paths are called protection areas.
-One protection area corresponds one working area.
-It can be bigger than the corresponding working area.
-Protection areas can be overlapped.
-The objective of overlapping of protection areas is to increase the sharing for the protection sub-paths that belong to the adjacent protection sub paths that being to the adjacent protection areas.
+A protection area corre-sponds a working area.
+It can be bigger than its working area.
+Protection areas are overlapped.
+The objective of overlapping of protection areas is for high resource utilization.
 Our partitioning configuration is called Network Partitioning with Overlapped Protection Areas (NPOPA).
-The difference between NPOPA and SNP is that a working area and its corresponding protection area are different.
-The difference between NPOPA and PD is that in NPOPA a working area and its corresponding protection area can have many pairs of working and protection sub-paths, but in PD one protection domain only has one pair of working and protection sub-paths.
+The dif-ference between NPOPA and SNP is that a working area and its corresponding protection area are different.
+The difference between NPOPA and PD is that a working area and its corresponding protection area can have many pairs of working and protection sub-paths for NPOPA and one protection domain only has one pair of working and protection sub-paths for PD